 7).
 Speaking of home, do not share your hotel/hostel name or location.
 It seems like a logical question as you’re chatting with someone “Oh great, where are you staying, or do you like your hotel, what is it”.
 Don’t fall for it.
 You don’t need someone following you home or showing up at your hotel unexpected.
 Just vaguely respond “Yea, I’m staying in Soho and it’s a fabulous area!)”.
 Light and airy.

 8).
 Ladies stick together.
-I learned at a travel bloggers conference, if you feel uncomfortable (for example on a subway with a man looking at you or touching too closely), move yourself closest to another woman.
+I learned at a travel bloggers conference, if you feel uncomfortable (for example on a subway with a man looking at you or touching too closely), move closest to another woman.

 Me and a fellow solo travel pal Greta who I met while in Bali while solo traveling.
 We hit it off so much we joined forces and traveled together for a week or so.

 9).
 Stay on main roads.
 Both for walking and taxi’s you will feel safest if you’re amongst lots of people.
-During my Bali trip one taxi driver offered me a faster road on the back roads.
-I of course heard faster and immediately said yes.
+During my Bali trip, one taxi driver offered me a faster road on the back roads.
+I, of course, heard faster and immediately said yes.
 Upon realizing we were the only car on the dimly light street surrounded by garages on both sides (I literally was panicking that the car would pull into a garage, I’d be kidnapped and never seen again) which did NOT happen.
 My point is, politely decline and say no thanks, please stay on the main road.

 10).
-Pre plan your route and ask for directions from trusted experts.
+Pre-plan your route and ask for directions from trusted experts.
 I like to plan my route in the hotel before heading out to explore.
-I have a map, a general pan of what I want to see (sights, areas…) and I’ll check with the concierge on the best route to get there (metro, walking, taxi…).
+I have a map, a general plan of what I want to see (sights, areas…) and I’ll check with the concierge on the best route to get there (metro, walking, taxi…).
 Or if you’re out and about if you feel nervous about asking a stranger, go into a store and ask.
 It’s best not to look lost and vulnerable on the streets of a questionable area.